Historic and cultural heritage

-Millennia of human activity have created an outstanding cultural inheritance.
-There are the remains of Neolithic megalithic monuments, Bronze Age barrows, Iron Age hill-forts, Roman villas and towns, medieval villages focused on their churches; post-medieval stately homes with their parks and gardens and historic defence structures from Norman times to the twentieth century.
+There are the remains of Neolithic megalithic monuments, Bronze Age barrows, Iron Age hill-forts, Roman villas and towns, medieval villages focused on their churches, post-medieval stately homes with their parks and gardens and historic defence structures from Norman times to the 20th century.

-Fields of varying shapes and sizes and ancient wood-banks and hedges, set within networks of droveways and sunken lanes have produced a rich historic mosaic, which is the rural landscape of today.
-Architectural distinctiveness is ever present in the scattered farmsteads and oasthouses, barns and other agricultural buildings, churches and country houses.
-The diverse range of local materials used, which includes flint, chalk ragstone, timber and tile, contributes to the character and texture of the countryside.
+Fields of varying shapes and sizes and ancient wood-banks and hedges, set within networks of droveways and sunken lanes add to the historic look and feel of Kent’s rural landscape.
+Distinctive architecture can be seen in villages and oasthouses, churches, former farm buildings and country houses are a reminder of Kent’s lengthy history.
+The range of local materials used, which includes flint, chalk, Ragstone, timber and tile adds to the character and texture of the countryside.